ouvroir/labouvroir/lab/equipement-en.md

   - 1 cell phone <!-- iOS ou Android?-->
   - 2 iPads

-List of software installed on the lab’s laptops (to come)
+List of software installed on the lab’s laptops: (to come)